1 - Access Cluster

 Managed Port Constraints

-The following ports are used for SKE management and cannot be used for service use.
-In addition, if blocked by OS firewall, etc., node functions or some functions may not work normally.
+The following ports are used for SKE management and cannot be used for service access.
+Additionally, if they are blocked by the OS firewall or similar, node functions or some features may not operate correctly.

 |---|